Haas CNC Mill Machines

-Buying Haas mills, Vertical Milling Machines and Horizontal Mills for CNC Milling.
+Haas Vertical Mill and Horizontal Mill for CNC Milling.

-When selecting your Haas CNC mill, youll want to take into consideration both your current and future needs for size, speed, versatility, and precision.
-Machines will vary by size taper, the number of axis (which determines part complexity), the RPM and tool capacity, among other things.
+When selecting a used Haas mill, you'll want to take into consideration both your current and future needs for size, speed, versatility, and precision.
+Haas mill machines will vary by size taper, the number of axis (which determines part complexity), the RPM and tool capacity, among other things.
 You can speed up your selection process by learning more about the various series of milling machines that Haas offers.

 Vertical mills are usually used to machine flat surfaces.
 They are called Vertical because the spindle is vertically oriented.
 This spindle holds the milling rotary cutters and feeds the spinning cutter along the workpiece in the direction dictated by the program.
-You will find the Haas vertical milling machines are sold as VF Series, as universal machines (UMC), mini mills (MINI MILL) and drill/tap/mill (DT & DM).
+You will find the Haas vertical machining centers are sold as Haas VF Series, as universal machines (UMC), mini-mills (MINI MILL) and drill/tap/mill (DT & DM).
 There are also machine series designed for specific applications, like the mold machines (VM) and tool room mills (TM).
 For small parts in tight spots, the compact CNC vertical mill (CM) may fit the bill.
 For the largest applications, cutting plate and sheet Haas offers the Gantry series (GR).

 VF Series Haas Vertical Milling Machines

 The V in the VF series refers to vertical, and the F1 was unofficially called the Very First One.
 They caused quite a stir in the industry because no American manufacturer had ever offered machining centers for under $50,000 when it was introduced in 1988.
 In our used Haas machines listing you will find that the VF1 has evolved over the years.
 The earlier models had considerably lower horsepower, coming it as low as 7.5, as compared to the 2018 version which is 30 hp.
 The progressing speed has been amped up from only 20 blocks per second to 2000 bocks per second on newer models.